bharathP30/demo-portfolio/README.md

 ## Technologies Used

 - HTML5 for semantic structure
-- CSS3 including Grid, Flexbox, and media queries for responsive layout
+- Tailwind CSS for Mobile-first design
 - JavaScript for navigation interactivity and any dynamic behavior
 - Optional animations and transitions for enhanced UX
+- Optional CSS3 including Grid, Flexbox, and media queries for responsive layout

 ## How to Use